decentraland/documentation/content/creator/sdk7/media/video-playing.md

 ## Streaming using Decentraland Cast

-Be aware this feature is only available for worlds.
-In the context of a world's scene, you can livestream you camera or share your screen using [Decentraland Cast](https://cast.decentraland.org).
-To play a live stream happening in the world you have access to a function called `getActiveVideoStreams`, which will return a list of all active video streams.
-Here is an example code:
+You can livestream from your camera or share your screen using [Decentraland Cast](https://cast.decentraland.org).
+This streaming method uses the same comms architecture used for live communications between players, and is easy to set up and has a lot less delay than streaming from external sources.

+{{< hint warning >}}
+**📔 Note**: Decentraland cast is only available to use in a World, not in scenes published to Genesis City.
+Only the user with the wallet that owns the NAME for the World is able to stream.
+As Worlds have a limited capacity of maximum 100 players at a time, this streaming method can only reach that maximum amount.
+{{< /hint >}}

+Call `getActiveVideoStreams` to fetch a list of all live streams active in the current World.
+The example below uses the first stream returned by this method:

 ```ts
 const { streams } = await getActiveVideoStreams({})